Sola Scriptura

 Scripture points to Tradition

 Scripture itself commands us to hold to the teaching handed on, whether it comes by word or by letter.
 The Word of God passes through both.
-“Hold fast the traditions you have learned, whether by our word or by our letter.”
+“So then, brothers, stand firm, and hold to the traditions you learned from us, whether by word of mouth or by letter.”
 2 Thessalonians 2:15 Preaching received by living voice and the written text are set on the same level.
-This deposit is handed on through a living chain, from one generation to the next: “What you have heard from me, entrust to faithful men, able in turn to teach others.”
-2 Timothy 2:2 And Scripture praises those who faithfully keep this transmission: “I praise you for keeping the traditions just as I handed them on to you.”
+It is objected that Christ himself condemned tradition, when he reproaches the Pharisees for setting aside God’s commandment in favour of their customs: “So you nullify the word of God by the tradition you hand down.”
+Mark 7:13 Yet one word covers two opposed realities.
+Christ and Paul reject the tradition of men, human inventions set against the divine commandment: “that empty deceit based on human tradition, on the elements of the world, and not on Christ.”
+Colossians 2:8 They command, on the contrary, to hold fast the tradition received from the Apostles, whether by word or by letter (2 Thessalonians 2:15).
+To condemn the first touches the second in no way: it is the human custom set against the Word that Christ casts aside, not the apostolic deposit that bears it.
+This deposit is handed on through a living chain, from one generation to the next: “What you have heard from me before many witnesses, entrust to trustworthy people who will be able in turn to teach others.”
+2 Timothy 2:2 And Scripture praises those who faithfully keep this transmission: “I commend you for remembering me in everything and for keeping the traditions just as I handed them on to you.”
 1 Corinthians 11:2

 The Church before the Book